-5.11 City Council is responsible for:

-5.11.1 approving the final budget and the corresponding allocation of funds among programs; and

-5.11.2 reviewing performance in relation to approved budget.

-- 5.12 City Manager is responsible for: - 5.12.1 approving over-expenditures as persections 3.7 and 4.5 of this procedure; - 5.12.2 providing a corporate review of all budget proposals before submission to City Council; and - 5.12.3 reviewing expenditures, revenues, and forecasts in relation to approved budgets and taking appropriate action. - 5.13 Chief Financial Officer is responsible for: - 5.13.1 providing a corporate review of allbudget proposals before submission to City Council; and - 5.13.2 reviewing expenditures, revenues, and forecasts in relation to approved budgets and taking appropriate action.
+- 5.1 City Council is responsible for: - a) approving the final budget and the corresponding allocation of funds among programs; and - b) reviewing performance in relation to approved budget. - 5.2 City Manager is responsible for: - a) approving over-expenditures as per sections 3.7 and 4.5 of this procedure; - b) providing a corporate review of all budget proposals before submission to City Council; and

+NUMBERCXX-XXX

-POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy April 1, 2019 20 of 20
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER

+Multi-Year Business Plan and

+Budget Policy
-5.14 Director of Finance is responsible for:

-- 5.14.1 coordinating the preparation of annual budget documents for City Council's approval; - 5.14.2 ensuring budget proposals comply with the Multi-Year Business Plan and Budget Policy and Procedures; and - 5.14.3 providing objective commentary on budget submissions.

-5.15 Civic departments are responsible for:

-- 5.15.1 preparation of annual departmental budgets within the corporate guidelines prescribed by the Multi-Year Business Plan and Budget Policy and Procedures; - 5.15.2 preparing and submitting quarterly forecasts of expenditures and revenues; and - 5.15.3 reporting anticipated over-expenditures and/orrevenue shortfalls.
+- c) reviewing expenditures, revenues, and forecasts in relation to approved budgets and taking appropriate action. - 5.3 Chief Financial Officer is responsible for: - a) providing a corporate review of all budget proposals before submission to City Council; and - b) reviewing expenditures, revenues, and forecasts in relation to approved budgets and taking appropriate action. - 5.4 Director of Finance is responsible for: - a) coordinating the preparation of annual budget documents for City Council approval; - b) ensuring budget proposals comply with the Multi-Year Business Plan and Budget Policy and Procedures; and - c) providing objective commentary on budget submissions. - 5.5 Civic departments are responsible for: - a) preparation of annual departmental budgets within the corporate guidelines prescribed by the Multi-Year Business Plan and Budget Policy and Procedures; - b) preparing and submitting quarterly forecasts of expenditures and revenues; and - c) reporting anticipated over-expenditures and/or revenue shortfalls.